Aang: Creation and conception

 The plot they described corresponds with the first and second episodes of Avatar: The Last Airbender, where the "water people" (Katara and Sokka) rescue the "air guy" (Aang) while "trapped in a snowy wasteland" (the Southern Water Tribe) with "some fire people [that] are pressing down on them" (Zuko and the Fire Nation troops).
 The creators of the show intended for Aang to be trapped in an iceberg for one thousand years, later to wake up to a futuristic world, wherein he would have a robot named Momo and a dozen flying bison.
 The creators eventually lost interest in this science fiction theme and changed it to an Asian-inspired fantasy world.
 Aang was changed to being stuck in a hundred years of suspended animation, his bald head was explained away by him hailing from a culture inspired by Buddhist monks, the robotic Momo became a flying lemur, and the herd of bison was reduced to one.

+The show's distinctive art style was also influenced by anime, particularly the series FLCL (Fooly Cooly), which the creators have cited as an influence.
+Director Giancarlo Volpe has stated members of his staff "were all ordered to buy FLCL and watch every single episode of it."
+Aang's design language shares a clear lineage with the stylized, expressive characters of that series.
+The official art book explicitly notes that Aang's design was based on FLCLs protagonist, Naota Nandaba.
+Commentators and fans have also noted broader similarities between the two characters, including having a strong physical resemblance, personality, and sharing thematic struggles with childhood trauma and the pressures of prematurely assuming great powers and responsibility.

 In the episode "Tales of Ba Sing Se", Aang's name was written as 安昂 (ān áng) in Chinese.

 The creators and writers stated that they had originally intended for Aang to let go of his attachment to Katara in order to unlock new airbending abilities.
 However, this plot point was later abandoned, as Aang ultimately never lets go of his attachment to her.
 Although he achieves mastery over the Avatar State after accidentally hitting a rock, he does not gain any new airbending abilities.
 The concept was later reused for the character of Zaheer in The Legend of Korra.

 Personality and characteristics

 Michael Dante DiMartino, the show's co-creator, said:

-"We wanted Aang to solve problems and defeat enemies with his wits as well as his powerful abilities".
+We wanted Aang to solve problems and defeat enemies with his wits as well as his powerful abilities.